These resources for Cybersecurity Students provide an in-depth look into cybersecurity organizations and other government-run agencies.

 Why Cybersecurity is an important field for 2021

 The world of technology is increasing almost every day.
-Some of it is good, with new ways to run a business, keep track of personal information, and staying connected with close family and friends.
+Some of it is good, with new ways to run a business, keep track of personal information, and stay connected with close family and friends.
 People use the internet more now than ever before.
-For instance, there are faster ways to do online banking, order food such as curbside pickup, and paying bills online.
+For instance, there are faster ways to do online banking, order food such as curbside pickup, and pay bills online.
 This is one reason why resources for cybersecurity students and businesses are important to have on hand.

-However, the chance of negative effects still lurks to the ever-growing technology of today.
+However, the chance of negative effects still lurks in the ever-growing technology of today.
 One example is the potential for hacking, internet scams, and identity theft.
 As a student looking for a major to make a difference in this world of technological advances, choosing to go into Cybersecurity is worth the effort.
 The field offers skills and knowledge of internet technology changes, as well as being aware of cyber attacks and cybercrimes.

 How Cybersecurity affects businesses

 As technology advances in the future, so do businesses that we either use, visit, or associate with.
 There are many issues that can affect the way businesses work.
-For example, they need to be able protect their visitors and clients.
+For example, they need to be able to protect their visitors and clients.
 Businesses can do this by preventing cybercrimes, such as hacking business information, so personal information does not become public.

 Below are some of the top cyber security learning resources available to both undergraduate students and post-graduates of an advanced degree in Cybersecurity that may be useful for education purposes or additional training and development services.
 In addition, cybersecurity resources for students will also provide an in-depth look into cybersecurity organizations and other government-run agencies working to prevent cyber attacks from threatening our nation’s infrastructure.